Coming Forth by Day (album)

-Coming Forth by Day is a studio album by American jazz singer Cassandra Wilson.
+Coming Forth by Day is the sixteenth and most recent solo studio album by American jazz singer Cassandra Wilson.
 The album was released on April 6, 2015 via Legacy Recordings label.

 Background

-The album is a homage to legendary jazz vocalist Billie Holiday to commemorate the 100th anniversary of the singer's birth.
+The album is an homage to legendary jazz vocalist Billie Holiday to commemorate the 100th anniversary of the singer's birth.
 The album includes 11 cover versions of famous jazz standards associated with Holiday and an original composition written by Cassandra Wilson—"Last Song (For Lester)"—imagined to be a heartbreaking final message from Holiday to her musical love, Lester Young.
 Wilson explained: "Coming Forth by Day is a homage dedicated to the beauty, power, and genius of Billie Holiday.
 A collection of musical spells, prescriptions for navigating the dubious myths surrounding her life and times, this record is a vehicle for the re-emergence of Billie’s songbook in the 21st century."